ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d2 - b - React - List and Keys.md

 Initial code: https://stackblitz.com/edit/vitejs-vite-y9qv3w?file=src%2FApp.jsx

+Step 1:
-1. In EventsList.jsx, import this json file:
+- In EventsList.jsx, import the json file.
 - `import events from "../data/events.json"`

+Step 2:
-2. In EventsList.jsx, for each element of the array, display the title and the location (use `.map()`)
+- In EventsList.jsx, for each element of the array, display the title and the location.

+Bonus:
-Bonus: in the json file, you will find more info about each event (image, categories...).
+- In the json file, you will find more info about each event (image, categories...).
 Use that to display more info about each event.

 Time: 10min.